There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 As you meander through the narrow streets and cobbled passageways of old Bologna, you will stumble across countless restaurants that serve authentic local dishes.

-That said, if you want to ensure that you try the best of the best, consider booking a Bologna food tour.
+If you want to ensure that you try the best of the best, consider booking a Bologna food tour.
 This way you will uncover hidden trattorias that only the Bolognese locals know about.

 Admire the Torri degli Asinelli e Garisenda